Everything you need to know about the pre-diabetes diet and how you can use it to help you.

 More muscle mass will help your body burn fat even while you sleep (yay!) and improve the retention of body fat and sugar stores.

-Speak with your doctor to see if they have any recommended diet and exercise meal plans to get started on and partner with a friend or loved one to get moving.
+Speak with your doctor to see if they have any recommended pre-diabetes diet and exercise meal plans to get started on and partner with a friend or loved one to get moving.